JulianKlug/PerfusionCT-Net/README.md

 - Environment must use python 3.7 (for torch and CUDA compatibility)

+## Getting started

+- The main file for training can be found under `train_segmentation.py`.
+It takes a config file as argument, examples can be found in the `./config`folder.
+- A visdom server can launched as well for visualisation: `python -m visdom.server`

 ## References

 - This is a fork of *ozan-oktay/Attention-Gated-Networks*